erahal/Android-Game-Level-Selector/README.md

 ### How to change the number of pages?
 * To modify the number of pages, you need to modify the value of the constant **NUMBER_OF_PAGES**, inside the **LevelSelectorFragment.java** class of the fragment.
+* Also you need to modify the page adapter, to insert the page number in the fragment newInstance String parameter

 ### Caution when modifying
 * When modifying a layout make sure you modify the tablet layout also to have the modification on the tablet's layouts
-* The code has been written to dynamically modify the values when you change the level selector's configurations ( nbre of pages, etc..)
+* The code has been written to dynamically modify the numbering when you change the level selector's configurations ( nbre of pages, etc..)

+## Limitations
+* The page must have a complete number of levels per page, thus a multiple of 15 in the std settings.
+But in case needed you can modify programmatically the last page of the viewpager.
+The latter must be done inside the viewpager adapter, by returning a custom page.